mlaursen/react-md/docs/src/components/DiscoverMore/WhatsNew/README.md

 ### react-md@1.1.0 Released
 Please see the [upgrade guide](/discover-more/upgrade-guides/v1.1.0) for upgrade help.

-Alot of components had their props renamed to follow a more consistent naming scheme between all components.
+A lot of components had their props renamed to follow a more consistent naming scheme between all components.
 There were a couple of components that still used `isOpen`, `defaultOpen`, or `onSOMETHINGToggle` (`onVisibilityToggle`).
 They have now been renamed to `visible`, `defaultVisible`, and `onSOMETHINGChange` (`onVisibilityChange`).
 This _should_ not break any functionality in your app, but it will display helpful migration messages for you.